 Bellevue – Classes are held in partnership with Overlake Medical Center and are located at 1035 116th Ave.
 NE in Overlake’s PACCAR Education Center (directions).
 Please note that these classes are not held at Seattle Children’s Bellevue Clinic and Surgery Center.

 Federal Way – Classes are held in the Seattle Children’s Federal Way conference room at 34920 Enchanted Pkwy.
 S (directions).

 Seattle – Classes are held at Seattle Children’s 70th and Sand Point Administration Building located at 6901 Sand Point Way NE (directions).
-Please note that these classes are not held at Seattle Children’s main campus.
+Please note that these classes are not held at Seattle Children’s hospital campus.

 The comprehensive curriculum provides games, activities, safety skits and practice with life-size dolls.
 Students receive a Better Babysitters Guidebook to review with their parents and to take with them when they babysit.
 In general, the course covers: